-No, of course not.
-We're a Western-based entertainment company.
-We produce content for global audiences primarily in English, but we believe the future is multicultural.
+No. We're a Western-based entertainment company.
+We produce content for global audiences primarily in English, but we believe the future could be multicultural.

 We have no set rules.
 We do, however, want to see your creative potential.
 Therefore, your goal should be to show and convince us with your skills, character, and potential.
 You can do so by showing off your singing, dancing, (or both) and on top any other special skills.

 You can audition as many times as you want.
 But we strongly advise to leave at least 6-12 months of time in between where you should focus on improving your skills in vocal, dance or both, especially if your first audition was not successful.